Admin>Day to Day>Members>Members Database

 This section allows the site administrator to manage the membership of the site.
-Using the options in the sub-menu, he can add and remove members, and assign them roles within the site, create ‘groups’ of members and use the system to contact them by email.
+Using the options in the sub-menu, they can add and remove members, and assign them roles within the site, create ‘groups’ of members and use the system to contact them by email.

 The upload is intended as a quick method for site administrators to get their member database online at site start-up, or to add a substantial number of new members.
 It only adds records - it does not replace, amend or delete.
 The download feature is in a different format to the upload, and is intended to allow administrators to extract the data in their member database for use in other applications; it cannot be used in the ‘reverse’ manner as an upload file.
 If you wish to make amendments, then the simplest and safest way is to do it via the functionality provided online.